 The forecast year-on-year change is applied to each of the 17,520 half-hours for each simulation in the half-hourly model and to each forecast year.
-The process grows half-hourly underlying demand by annual or seasonal growth indices such as population growth, economic factors and price.
+The process grows half-hourly underlying demand by annual or seasonal growth indices such as population growth, economic factors, and price.
+The process calculates the annual indices and removes the impact of any growth driver explicitly modelled in the half-hourly simulation model to avoid any potential double counting of drivers (these may include, LILs, climate change and EV charging).